 Get a flu shot every year.
 Ask your doctor if you should get a pneumococcal (pneumonia) vaccine.

-- Use slow, steady motions when you are doing things.
+- Use slow, steady motions when you do things.

 - Sit down if you can when you are cooking, eating, dressing, and bathing.